Flag of Germany: Napoleonic Wars

 In 1804, Napoleon Bonaparte declared the First French Empire.
 In response to this, Holy Roman Emperor Francis II of the Habsburg dynasty declared his personal domain to be the Austrian Empire and became Francis I of Austria.
 Taking the colours of the banner of the Holy Roman Emperor, the flag of the Austrian Empire was black and gold.
 Francis II was the last Holy Roman Emperor, with Napoleon forcing the empire's dissolution in 1806.
 After this point, these colours continued to be used as the flag of Austria until 1918.

-The colours red and white were also significant during this period.
-When the Holy Roman Empire took part in the Crusades, a war flag was flown alongside the black-gold imperial banner.
-This flag, known as the "Saint George Flag", was a white cross on a red background: the reverse of the St George's Cross used as the flag of England, and similar to the flag of Denmark.
-Red and white were also colours of the Hanseatic League (13th–17th century).
-Hanseatic trading ships were identifiable by their red-white pennants, and most Hanseatic cities adopted red and white as their city colours (see Hanseatic flags).
-Red and white still feature as the colours of many former Hanseatic cities such as Hamburg or Bremen.